pulp-bio/biogui/README.md

   - `nCh`: number of channels (int)
   - `signal_type`: dictionary with signal type information (required), must contain at least:
     - `type`: signal type, either `"ultrasound"` or `"time-series"` (string)
-- `decodeFn`: function that decodes each packet of byte read from the board into the specified signals.
+- `decodeFn`: function that decodes each packet of bytes read from the board into the specified signals.

 Some examples of interface files are provided in the [`interfaces`](https://github.com/pulp-bio/biogui/blob/main/interfaces) folder.

 ### Utilities

-In the [`utils`](https://github.com/pulp-bio/biogui/blob/main/utils) folder there are some utility scripts: the most useful one is [`plot_signal.py`](https://github.com/pulp-bio/biogui/blob/main/utils/plot_signal.py), which shows how to open the `.bio` binary file containing the acquired signals.
+In the [`utils`](https://github.com/pulp-bio/biogui/blob/main/utils) folder, there are some utility scripts: the most useful one is [`plot_signal.py`](https://github.com/pulp-bio/biogui/blob/main/utils/plot_signal.py), which shows how to open the `.bio` binary file containing the acquired signals.

-## Full pipeline
+## Applications

+This repository contains additional components in the [`applications/`](applications) folder:
+- [`bio-bridge`](applications/bio-bridge/README.md) — BioBridge: real-time ML inference middleware
+- [`motion-lab`](applications/motion-lab/README.md) — MotionLab: Unity environment for hand control and task evaluation

 To run the full gesture-control pipeline, additional setup is required for BioBridge and MotionLab.
 See [`bio-bridge/README.md`](bio-bridge/README.md) and [`motion-lab/README.md`](motion-lab/README.md).